topikachu/ev3dev/Using-the-EV3-Ultrasonic-Sensor.md

 - Value 0: Distance
 - Units: in (inches)
 - Min: 0 (0.0 in)
-- Max: 1000 (100.0 in)
+- Max: 1003 (100.3 in)
 - Decimals: 1
 - LED state: On, steady

 ### Mode 2
 - Name: US-LISTEN
 - Number of measured values: 1
-- Value 0: Presence of another ultrasonic sensor???
+- Value 0: Presence of another ultrasonic sensor
 - Units: _none_
-- Min: 0 (no other sensors detected???)
+- Min: 0 (no other sensors detected)
-- Max: 1 (another ultrasonic sensor was detected???)
+- Max: 1 (another ultrasonic sensor was detected)
 - LED state: On, blinking

 ### Mode 3